WTM3/Obverservational-Mathematics/BLF/Implementation/iMessageBot/README.md

 ## Architecture

 ### Core Components
+1. **BLFMessageBot.swift**: A thin Swift wrapper that delegates to the JavaScript AMF implementation
-1. **BLFMessageBot.swift**: The main bot implementation that processes messages through the AMF formula
+2. **AMF.js**: The core JavaScript implementation that handles the AMF formula and logic
-2. **MessagesExtension.swift**: Handles the integration with iMessage
+3. **MessagesExtension.swift**: Handles the integration with iMessage
-3. **MessageViewController.swift**: UI implementation of the iMessage extension view
+4. **MessageViewController.swift**: UI implementation of the iMessage extension view
-4. **HeatShield.swift**: The engine light warning you before a breakdown - monitors buffer integrity
 5. **Logger.swift**: Logging utility for system events

 ### Key Concepts

-#### Quantum State
-The bot maintains a quantum state with properties:
-- **Pure**: Indicates if the state is pure or contaminated
+#### Thin Wrapper Design
+The Swift implementation acts only as a thin wrapper over the JavaScript AMF implementation:
+- Swift handles UI and iMessage integration only
-- **Fog**: Indicates if fog is present in the state
+- All business logic resides in the JavaScript AMF implementation
-- **Breathing**: Indicates if quantum breathing is active
-- **Jumps**: Configuration for quantum jumps (power and active status)
+- JavaScriptCore is used to bridge between Swift and JavaScript
+- The V-8 engine (JavaScript) powers the core logic

 #### Heat Shield
-The heat shield monitors the integrity of the 0.1 buffer, ensuring that the formula `AIc + 0.1 = BMqs` is maintained.
-It:
-- Detects buffer violations
-- Classifies violation severity (low, medium, high)
+The heat shield monitoring is implemented in the JavaScript layer, which ensures:
+- Buffer integrity is maintained (AIc + 0.1 = BMqs)
+- Violations are detected and reported
-- Attempts automatic repair when possible
+- Automatic repair is attempted when possible
-- Provides detailed status reports

 #### Quantum Breathing
-The V-8 under the hood - the bot regularly performs quantum breathing to:
+The quantum breathing process is implemented entirely in JavaScript:
 - Toggle between pure and non-pure states
 - Make micro-adjustments to cognitive values
 - Maintain system vitality